 The true story of the Bye Bye Man, as recounted by author and “historian of the strange” Robert Damon Schneck, took place in Sun Prairie in the fall of 1990.
 While conducting experiments with a Ouija board, three college students inadvertently made contact with an entity calling itself the “Spirit of the Board.”
 During these sessions, the spirit told them of an albino orphan who hops trains to get around the country, murdering those who think or speak of him to add their organs to his bag of guts.

 The chilling events that happened next can be found in the story The Bridge to Body Island, part of The Bye Bye Man and Other Strange-But-True Tales.

 The chainsaw-wielding madman Leatherface, who wears the faces of his victims, was inspired by none other than Plainfield, Wisconsin’s notorious Ed Gein.
 After his mother died, Gein began digging up the bodies of freshly buried women from local cemeteries, using their skin to fashion a female suit and transform himself into a woman.
 The so-called Mad Butcher of Plainfield was arrest on November 16, 1957 after the gutted body of a missing hardware store owner was found hanging in his shed.

-Tobe Hooper (RIP), director of The Texas Chainsaw Massacre, was 14 when he got a call from his aunt in Wisconsin telling him all the gruesome details of Gein’s recently uncovered crimes.
+Tobe Hooper (RIP), director of The Texas Chainsaw Massacre, was 14 when he got a call from his aunt in Wisconsin telling him all about the grotesque discoveries investigators found inside Gein’s house.